The Powerful Link Between Music and Memory: What the Science Shows

 A good night’s rest is one of the key factors to physical and mental health and well-being.
 During deep sleep, the body and brain perform restorative and repairing processes, which can help you function at an optimal level in your waking hours.

-After a day on the links, your body is ready for a well-deserved rest—and science supports this.
+After a day on the links, your body is ready for a well-deserved rest, and science supports this.
 Research shows moderate aerobic exercise increases the amount of deep sleep a person gets.
-Exercise also helps stabilize your mood and decompress the mind, which is a process important for naturally transitioning into sleep.
+Exercise also helps stabilize your mood and decompress the mind, a process important for naturally transitioning into sleep.

-The social aspects of golf as a group activity also help your health.
+Socialization is another benefit of playing golf, as participating in a group activity can also help your health.
 Socializing has been proven to:

 - Stave off loneliness and depression